StudySmarter - The all-in-one study app.

-We looked at how certain objects will try to obtain their position once they're deformed by an external force.
+We looked at how certain objects will try to return back to their original shape once they've been deformed by an external force.
 When an external force acts on an object it can be deformed by compression (compressing a spring), bending (bending a plastic ruler), or elongating (elongating a rubber band).
 But remember, there must always be more than one force acting to modify the shape of a stationary object.
 Here we're interested in the force that helps bring these objects back to their original shape.

 An elastic force is a force that brings certain materials back to their original shape after being deformed.